 - Organize or attend stigma reduction education or community events

-- Involve people who are living with or impacted by opioid use in stigma reduction work
+- Include people with lived/living experience in stigma reduction work

 - Review policies and programs to promote equity